team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Generate-High-Level-Context-for-Folders.md

 Alternatively, you can also trigger the command from the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) by typing "Generate High Level Context for the Folder" and selecting the command.

 After running the command, the extension will analyze all the code files within the selected folder and generate a high-level context document.
 This document will provide an overview of the folder's purpose and functionality, helping you understand the code structure and organization better.

+## Customizing the Output for Onboarding

+The `ai.onboardingTypeFilters` option in the `dev-docs.json` file allows you to tailor the generated context specifically for onboarding purposes.
+By adjusting this array, you can focus on the most relevant code elements that new team members should understand first.
+For example, you might want to prioritize high-level structures like classes and interfaces while excluding lower-level details like individual variables or constants.

+To optimize the output for onboarding, consider the following tips:

+1. Start with a limited set of type filters, focusing on the most important elements for newcomers.
+2. Gradually expand the filters as team members become more familiar with the codebase.
+3. Include comments in your code that highlight key concepts or design decisions, as these will be captured in the generated context.

+By fine-tuning the `ai.onboardingTypeFilters`, you can create a more targeted and effective onboarding experience for new team members, helping them quickly grasp the essential components of your project's architecture.